Regis (footballer, born 1973)

-Regis Felisberto Masarim (born 6 March 1973), simply known as Regis, is a former Brazilian footballer, who played as midfielder.
+Regis Felisberto Masarim (born 6 March 1973), simply known as Regis, is a Brazilian former professional footballer who played as midfielder.

 Career

 Discovered by the youth sectors of CR Flamengo, Regis was loaned out in 1992-93 to Kashima Antlers in Japanese football, and in 1994 to Bragantino.
 He later played for União da Madeira and the Qatari clubs Al-Arab and Al-Shamal.
 He returned to Brazil in 2000 to play for Mogi Mirim and ended his career playing for his hometown team, SE Veneciano.

 In 1989, Regis was also part of the Brazilian squad that competed in the FIFA U-16 World Championship.